Thought I’d share a few scholarship essay examples that worked.

-Whether it’s a scholarship essay about yourself, a creative writing scholarship, or an essay about why I deserve the scholarship, the sample scholarship essays below can help you better understand what can result from following a scholarship essay format or applying tips for how to write a scholarship essay.
+Whether it’s a scholarship essay about yourself, a creative writing scholarship, or an essay about why you deserve the scholarship, the sample scholarship essays below can help you better understand what can result from following a scholarship essay format or applying tips for how to write a scholarship essay.

 Oh, and want a list of 100+ scholarships… on a neat spreadsheet?
 Click here.